 If you would like to make the site default to a 24-hour clock, you can click the box next to "24 Hour Clock Display" and save a bookmark of the page.

 It is not appropriate to generate your own software to use the functionality of this site, timestamps, server clock, etc.

 NO outside applications are permitted to use any of the functionality of this site and this type of use will be blocked.

 Many operating systems have time synchronization running periodically, if the device is connected to the Internet.
-Also, you can download software from NIST and other sources in order to use the Internet to automatically set your computer clock to the correct time using the Network Time Protocol (NTP).
+Also, you can download software from NIST, the USNO and other sources in order to use the Internet to automatically set your computer clock to the correct time using the Network Time Protocol (NTP).
 Mobile phones usually set their clocks periodically according to the time kept at the nearest cellular base station.

 However, due to the volume of email we receive, we cannot always respond to each one individually.